prestondcarroll/portfolio/Micro-Make/README.md

 This project was made in C and will store all the different targets as well as their rules for compiling.
 The dependencies are stored in a linked list so when a target needs to be built it can iterate over the linked list and find new targets to build.
-Completed for Computer Systems II, November 2017
+Completed for Computer Systems II, November 2017. - Temporarily Public

 Features: